-- 7.9.4.
-The Liverpool Street area is undergoing significant transformation through redevelopment and refurbishment of the Broadgate Estate and surrounding streets, the opening of the Elizabeth Line in 2019, and significant intensification in the City Cluster to the south.
+- 7.9.4 The Liverpool Street area is undergoing significant transformation through redevelopment and refurbishment of the Broadgate-Estate, provision of more retail floorspace and improvements in and surrounding streets, the opening of the Elizabeth Line in 2019, and significant intensification in the City Cluster to the south.
 These changes are bringing greater footfall, greater vibrancy and activity seven days a week, thereby enhancing the desirability of the area as a business, retail and leisure destination.
 The Moorgate/Liverpool Street Principal Shopping Centre has potential to accommodate significant growth of retail provision during the Plan period.
-The Broadgate Estate is currently developing a more 'outward looking' character and this is expected to continue, alongside further improvements to permeability. - 7.9.5.
-Where suitable funding is available, the City Corporation will support such change through public realm and improvement to streets and pedestrian routes.
-The draft Transport Strategy indicates that the area around Moorgate and Liverpool Street stations will be prioritised for improvements, together with the routes between these stations and key destinations such as Culture Mile and the City Cluster. - 7.9.6.
-Alongside these changes, encouragement will be given to the provision of space suitable for start-ups, technology-based companies and creative industries, including the provision of flexible accommodation suitable for these sectors and growing businesses.
-This will reinforce established links between the area and the Old Street/Shoreditch/Spitalfields 'Tech City' and will exploit the opportunities presented by Culture Mile to enhance the creative ecology of this part of the City.
+The Broadgate Estate is currently developing amore 'outward looking' character and this is expected to continue, alongside further improvements to permeability. - 7.9.5 Where suitable funding is available, the City Corporation will support such change through delivery of world class public realm and improvement to streets and pedestrian routes, including additional pedestrian priority and new pedestrian routes to maximise permeability, where appropriate.
+The draft Transport Strategy indicates that the area around Moorgate and Liverpool

+Street stations will be prioritised for improvements, together with the routes between these stations and key destinations such as Culture Mile and the City Cluster.
+Where feasible, additional urban greening and the creation of green urban spaces will be encouraged.